j-wicklein/HK_Protest_News_Analysis/README.md

 # HK_Protest_News_Analysis

 Data has been taken from: http://www.nexisuni.com and downloaded as .rtf files.
+The resulting dataset with the full articles is too large to upload on Github.
+The cleaned data can be found in the .csv files.

 The search terms were: "Hong Kong Protest*", the timeframe 1.4 - 1.12.2019 for the news sources "New York Times" and "South China Morning Post".